navikt/pam-import-api/README.md

 * pam-import-api-script-secret is not used by the application, but should be used by developers when they need to use the provider-scripts
 * import-api-dev-key contains information about a provider in dev that developers can use to test the API.
-* pam-import-api-env-secret contains the JWT secret needed to verify tokens sent in.
+* pam-import-api-env-secrets contains the JWT secret needed to verify tokens sent in.
 This is the only secret used by the application.

-## pam-import-api-env-env-secret

-This secret is read using envFrom in naiserator.yml The secret contains both the JWT_SECRET and a username and password for a service user.
-I think the latter is not used.

 # Getting started